weisjohn/eslint-lockdown/README.md

 $ eslint-lockdown
 ```

 `eslint-lockdown` will generate an `.eslintrc` to utilize `eslint` against a legacy codebase.
-It reads in your (optional) current `.eslintrc` file and generates a new `.eslintrc` with failing rules marked as `warn` which the codebase violates.
-This allows you to "put a stake in the ground" to prevent the codebase from getting worse, utilizing `eslint` as part of your build process without halting development until you have time to refactor.
+It reads in your (optional) current `.eslintrc` file and generates a new `.eslintrc` with failing rules marked as `warn`.
+This allows you to "put a stake in the ground" to prevent your code getting worse, utilizing `eslint` as part of your build process without halting development.

 By default, `eslint-lockdown` will overwrite the `.eslintrc` file.
 To preview the results without overwriting: